• Skip to primary navigation

 Tips for making the best vegan granola bars

 Adjust consistency: There are many variables in this recipe.
 Dates, for example, can be dry or very soft.
-If your mix seems too dry, add 1-2 tablespoons of water at a time to help binding everything together.
+If your mix seems too dry, add 1-2 tablespoons of water at a time to help bind everything together.
 Or, if your mixture is too soft, add a bit more oats, chia seeds, or some flaxseeds to help to harden it enough to press it into shape.

 Press well: Pressing the bars into the pan is one of the most important steps to obtain the perfect granola bars.
 Use all your strength to press the mixture as tight as possible.
-You can use your hands, a spatula, a small tray.
+You can use your hands, a spatula, or a small tray.
 Anything flat!

 Prefer crunchy granola bars?
 If you prefer your granola bars to be slightly more crunchy, you can bake them in the oven instead of letting them chill in the fridge or freezer.
-Preheat the oven at 350F (180C) and bake the bars in a baking pan for 20-30 minutes or until slightly golden brown.
+Preheat the oven to 350F (180C) and bake the bars in a baking pan for 20-30 minutes or until slightly golden brown.
 Let them cool down completely before cutting them.

 close up of han holding a vegan granola bar